 15 min each + 5 min discussion.

-- Kelly Clifton (University of British Columbia) — TBD.
+- Kelly Clifton (University of British Columbia) — Considering the Human Environment in Pedestrian Models.

 - Eric Miller (University of Toronto) — Bicycle route choice modelling in Toronto.